kpflug/siua-final-project/README.md

 # SIUA-FINAL-PROJECT
-> The Python portion of the final project for Team DataBees, as a graduation requirement for the Step-IT-Up America program.
+> The Python portion of the final project for Team DataBees, as a graduation requirement for the Step-IT-Up America Program.

 # Billing System